Introduction

 A MSA, or Management Services Agreement, is a contract between a PC and an MSO.
 It outlines how the MSO services the PC, how payment is structured, and how both parties will maintain compliance with CPOM laws.
 It's the keystone agreement that formalizes the PC-MSO structure, though there are several other friendly PC-MSO legal agreements involved.

 Importantly, the Management Services Agreement defines a fee that the PC pays the MSO for its management services.
 This fee is intended to be set as the “fair market value” for the services the MSO is providing the PC.
-In practice, for healthcare founders, it helps ensure their MSO can ultimately earn the revenues that the PC has brought in.
+In practice, for healthcare founders, it helps ensure their MSO can ultimately earn the revenues that the PC has brought in, while reducing compliance exposure.

 What is a Friendly PC Model?

-In a friendly PC model, business leadership (e.g. company founders and the MSO management) is given the right to choose the physician PC owner and replace them at will.
+In a friendly PC model, business leadership (e.g. company founders and the MSO management) is given the right to choose the physician PC owner and replace them as needed.
 Because of the ability to influence who is the physician PC owner, the MSO can often find a collaborative physician who is motivated to enable the business where possible and compliant.
-(An uncollaborative physician can be replaced.)
+(An uncollaborative physician, for example, can be replaced.)
 The physician owner in this model is thus called a “friendly PC owner.”

 Do You Need a Friendly PC?

 In states with CPOM laws, all of your licensed physicians must practice through a PC entity.
 It can take time and money to form a friendly PC-MSO structure.
-One alternative is to plug into an existing 50-state friendly PC network.
-This involves executing a Management Services Agreement between your company and an existing PC network, and then hiring your clinicians as contractors of the PC network, so their practice is complaint.
+One alternative is to plug into an existing 50-state friendly PC network and clinically practice under its auspices.
+This involves executing a Management Services Agreement between your company and an existing PC network, and then hiring your clinicians as contractors of the PC network (under the direction of its physician leadership), so their clinical practice is complaint.
 (Permit offers this type of 50-state friendly PC network as a service.)

 What are the consequences of breaching CPOM laws?

-Breaching state corporate practice of medicine (CPOM) laws in the U.S. leads to significant consequences.
-Violators face legal actions and steep fines for non-compliance.
+Breaching state corporate practice of medicine (CPOM) laws in the U.S. can lead to significant consequences.
+Violators may face legal actions and steep fines for non-compliance.
 Criminal charges may also arise, especially in cases involving fraud or bad intent.
-Healthcare professionals risk losing their medical licenses, impacting their careers.
+Healthcare professionals may risk losing their medical licenses, impacting their careers.
 Contracts violating CPOM laws, like those between physicians and non-compliant companies, can be declared unenforceable.
 Additionally, malpractice or liability insurances might not cover activities performed in violation of these laws.
+If there are third-party payers and insurance companies involved, they may seek to claw back claims paid to a group that didn't comply with CPOM and was "fraudulently organized."
 Compliance with CPOM laws can be esoteric for founders newer to healthcare, but it's worth taking seriously.

 What is a Friendly PC Owner?